Our Vision and Core Values

 Through our PSHCE curriculum, children learn about the importance of the democratic process, the importance for people to have their say and be listened to and the importance of voting and accepting a democratic decision.
 Children understand that in most countries that is how the Government works, and in Law Courts there is a similar process.
 We highlight the necessity of truth as part of this process and celebrate the opportunity to live in our democratic society.

-At the beginning of each year, our School Council is elected democratically by a voting process, which also elects House Captains, Vice-Captains and Digital Leaders.
+At the beginning of each year, our School Council is elected democratically by a voting process, which also elects House Captains, Wellbeing Champions, Eco-Warriors and Community Ambassadors.
 The School Council meet regularly and make decisions on issues, such as which equipment to buy for OPAL (Outdoor Play And Learning), through consultation with their class members.

 Rule of law

 At Westmoor Primary, we are very conscious that an important part of our work is to create productive members of a future society.
 To this end, it is really important that children learn about how society operates and the importance of being able to live in a way that does not negatively affect others.

 At the beginning of each year all classes discuss and decide on their own set of Golden Rules.
 Each child and the class teacher sign up to these agreed rules, which are displayed in the classroom.
 Behaviour expectations are clearly communicated through Head Teacher assemblies and good behaviour is celebrated through ‘Caught Being Good’ cards given out by staff.
 Children earn the opportunity to attend ‘Top Table’ on a Friday lunchtime, where they enjoy having lunch together along with members of staff.

 We have adopted a restorative justice approach to incidents of behaviour resulting from making poor choices.
 Children are mindful of one of our core values of truth when discussing what took place, resulting in an appropriate, agreed upon outcome.